eric-zhang16/gsMCP/README.md

 # gsMCP
-This is an example for how to uapply a modified Simes test to a group sequential trial.
+This is an example for how to apply a modified Simes test to a group sequential trial.

 ## Installation